This document can be downloaded here:

 LGBTQ2SIA+: An acronym for Lesbian, Gay, Bisexual, Transgender, Transsexual, Queer and Questioning Two-Spirit, Intersex, Asexual, Plus people.

-Systemic Inequities: Systems such as laws, regulations, and unquestioned social structures tend to normalize or hide inequities.
+Systemic Inequities: Systemic Inequities: Systems, policies, practices and procedures such as laws, regulations, and unquestioned social structures tend to normalize or hide inequities.

 Universal Design: The design and composition of an environment so that it can be experienced, understood, and used to the greatest extent possible by all people regardless of their age, size, ability, or disability.

-This framework document is being forged in a moment of radical change in the social imaginary, as the time-honoured structures and assumptions of colonialism, race and class difference are being challenged everywhere, from the streets to the classroom and board room.
+This framework document is being forged in a moment of radical social unrest and change, as the time-honoured structures and assumptions of colonialism, race and class difference are being challenged everywhere, from the streets to the classroom and board room.
 A global pandemic has put into stark relief the pervasiveness of inequities and social injustice; these are threaded through virtually every aspect of our lives, whether we have recognized them or not.

 The 2016 Canadian Census is the most recent detailed enumeration of the Canadian residents.
 The next census is scheduled for 2021, and will, undoubtedly, reveal significant increase in the immigrant population to all of Canada, including to Newfoundland and Labrador.

-According to the 2016 Census, there were 7,540,830 foreign-born individuals who came to Canada through the immigration process, representing over one-fifth (21.9%) of Canada’s total population.
+According to the 2016 Census, there were 7,540,830 foreign-born individuals living in Canada who had arrived through the immigration process, representing over one-fifth (21.9%) of Canada’s total population.
 This proportion is close to the 22.3% recorded during the 1921 Census, the highest level since Confederation.
 In 2016, the Atlantic provinces were home to 2.3% of all recent immigrants in Canada.
 Each of the Atlantic provinces received its largest number of new immigrants, which more than doubled the share of recent immigrants in this region in 15 years.

 The Way Forward on Immigration in Newfoundland and Labrador” is a five-year, collaboration- and partnership-driven roadmap for increasing immigration to 2,500 newcomers by 2022.
 It is premised on the objectives of improving immigration outcomes and immigration services for increased newcomer attraction and retention.
 Informed by input from employers, industry and sector groups, cultural communities, labour, K-12 and post-secondary, as well as municipal and federal government and other partners, this action plan recognizes that successful immigrant attraction and retention entails leadership on all fronts: increasing immigration to Newfoundland and Labrador is the responsibility of all stakeholders.https://www.gov.nl.ca/immigration/files/ImmigrationInitiatives201920web.pdf